 We believe the democratic, collaborative essence of the commons narrative is an attractive alternative to centralized state control, nationalism and market domination.
 We believe the EU can be a partner to commoners, and we believe communities, municipalities and regions are the backbone of new translocal consciousness working for the common good.

-This campaign will promote the commons discourse in the political debate, leading up to the European Parliament elections of 2019, while pushing EU politics towards an inclusive commons agenda.
+This programme promotes the commons discourse in the political debate, leading up to the European Parliament elections of 2019, while pushing EU politics towards an inclusive commons agenda.

-We will urge political parties to campaign on commons-related topics, cause politicians to debate these issues, and allow voters to consider commons-issues as criteria for their vote.
+We urge political parties to campaign on commons-related topics, we help politicians to debate these issues, and allow voters to consider commons-issues as criteria for their vote.